ADistantAussie/ADistantAussieEconomyAddon/README.md

 2. For your Start function use /function applemissionstart Player collects apples and runs the update command

-3. For The second function will be /function checkapplequest this will check the progress of mission
+3. For The second function will be /function checkapplemission this will check the progress of mission

 5. In the third and final Adv. prompt input /function applescompleted When the player collects 10 apples, they run: they will get reward and set back to 0 apples